- Type of Degree: Bachelor of Science (BS)

 - Understand reproduction and genetics and implement a breeding program

 - Design, plan, and implement a garden

 - Competently identify and treat common New England weeds and pests

-- Understand the operational details of two forms of New England agriculture
+- Understand the operational details of various forms of New England agriculture

 - Competently recognize livestock disease